gristlabs/grist-help/help/en/docs/install/audit-log-streaming.md

 ### Streaming to Splunk (HEC)

-To stream to destinations with HEC endpoints like Splunk, you need to set up an HEC endpoint that is reachable from your Grist installation.
+To stream to destinations with HEC endpoints, a format used by Splunk and Splunk-compatible services, you need to set up an HEC endpoint that is reachable from your Grist installation.
+You can also use a tool like [Vector](https://vector.dev/) which support receiving HEC events.
 See [Splunk's documentation](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector) for more information.